"Climate Change and Net Zero” Lecture Series 2024

 List of Participating Schools/ Colleges

-1. Delhi Police Public School
+1. Delhi Police Public School, Safdarjung Enclave

 2. Kamal Model Sr. Sec.
-School
+School, Uttam Nagar

-3. St Thomas’ Girls Sr. Sec.
-School
+3. St. Thomas Girls Sr. Sec.
+School, Mandir Marg

 4. Universal Public School, Preet Vihar

-5. Bhaskaracharya College of Applied Sciences
+5. Bhaskaracharya College of Applied Sciences, Delhi University

 6. Indira Gandhi National Open University (IGNOU)

-Extract from the Teachers’ Feedback on National Science Day
+Extract from the Teachers’ Feedback

-Most Teachers felt that the ‘National Science Day’ event was very informative and interesting to them about oceans and ‘the lecture content was highly relevant to understand causes & effect of climate change’.
 To increase awareness and knowledge about climate change they would like to organize workshops in school, related to marine technology in relation with climate change, and ask students to make project, models on the relevant topics.
-They would conduct many activities in their campus like; quiz competition on Climate Change and Marine Ecosystem, etc. and arrange lectures by experts and debate on Climate Change relevant topics.
+Teachers were willing to conduct many activities in their campus like; quiz competition on Climate Change and Marine Ecosystem, etc. and arrange lectures by experts and debate on Climate Change relevant topics.

 When asked what did you like most about this CCNZ event, Ms Shweta Frederick, St. Thomas Girls Sr. Sec.
-School said

-“Highly comprehensive knowledge about complex processes, Govt. policies, planning and methodologies presented in a lucid engaging way is impact meaningful”
+School said, “Highly comprehensive knowledge about complex processes, Govt. policies, planning and methodologies presented in a lucid engaging way is impact meaningful”